Vertsineu/typst-tdtr/src/core.typ

     - `tree`: a normalized tree represented by a three-dimensional array
       - see `tidy-tree-normalize` for the format
     - `min-gap`: minimum gap between two nodes, default to 1
+    - `subtree-levels`: levels of subtrees to be kept uncompressed, default to ()
+      - e.g. `(1, )` means the subtrees of the root will not be compressed, usually used by drawing forest where we do not want any compression between trees but we still want compression inside each tree
     - `body`: only for debug, never use it
   - output:
     - `ret`: `(xs, body)`